-Core PCE Price Index Annual Change in the United States increased to 3.10 percent in January from 3 percent in December of 2025.
-Core PCE Price Index Annual Change in the United States averaged 3.23 percent from 1960 until 2026, reaching an all time high of 10.22 percent in February of 1975 and a record low of 0.63 percent in July of 2009.
-This page includes a chart with historical data for the United States Core Pce Price Index Annual Change.
-United States Core PCE Price Index Annual Change - data, historical chart, forecasts and calendar of releases - was last updated on March of 2026.
+Core PCE Price Index Annual Change in the United States decreased to 3 percent in February from 3.10 percent in January of 2026.
+Core PCE Price Index Annual Change in the United States averaged 3.23 percent from 1960 until 2026, reaching an all time high of 10.22 percent in February of 1975 and a record low of 0.63 percent in July of 2009. source: U.S. Bureau of Economic Analysis

 Calendar GMT Reference Actual Previous Consensus TEForecast